alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 To make it simpler for the caller, we've added a second parameter -- a context ID -- to track which process owns a given lock.
 A single call to `unlock()` releases all the locks owned by a process.

-Here's what the new trait looks like:
+Here's what that trait looks like:

 ```scala
 trait LockDao[Ident, ContextId] {